VainF/Torch-Pruning/README.md

 ### Pruning with low-level pruning functions

 You have to manually handle the dependencies between layers without DependencyGraph.
+See [examples/example_pruning_fn.py]() for more details about pruning functions.

 ```python
 pruning.prune_conv( model.conv1, idxs=[2,6,9] )